lauritzh/PoC-Using_ImageMagick_in_vulnerable_WebApps/README.md

 ```

 ### Usage
-Attention: The built in webserver is only intended for developing or test purposes.
+*Attention*: The built-in webserver is only intended for developing or test purposes.
 ```Bash
 php -S localhost:8080
 ```